apache/cordova-docs/docs/en/edge/cordova/camera/parameter/CameraPopoverHandle.md

 Set the position of the popover.

 __Parameters:__
-- cameraPopoverOptions - the CameraPopoverOptions specifying the new position
+- `cameraPopoverOptions`: the `CameraPopoverOptions` that specify the new position

 Quick Example
 -------------